IMD business school for management and leadership courses

 Japanese automaker Toyota follows with a $262 billion market cap.
 The company’s cautious approach to EVs could be seen as a strategic lag due to its desire to capitalize on its existing investment in hybrid technology, but there’s a risk that this strategy may cause it to miss out on the burgeoning EV market, which is rapidly changing with consumer preferences and regulatory pressures favoring zero-emission vehicles.

 BYD, with $91 billion, signals its growing prominence, especially in the EV sector.
 The company has seen substantial sales growth, especially in its home market of China.
-In fact, BYD ended 2023 with over 3 million annual sales, outpacing even Tesla.
+In fact, BYD ended 2023 with annual sales of over three million, outpacing even Tesla.

 BYD’s vertical integration strategy, producing its own batteries, gives it a competitive edge in cost and supply chain management.
 Its focus on pure electric and plug-in hybrid vehicles shows a clear commitment to the EV space, which is an area of significant growth within the automotive sector.